ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/51-empirical-analysis-and-code-tuning.md

 Here are some general observations from this table:

-- The algorithms become (roughly) 4 slower when we double the size of the array.
+- The algorithms become (roughly) 4 times slower when we double the size of the array.
   This is of course what we should expect, since the algorithms have quadratic complexity.

 - The programming language that you use can have a big influence on the runtime.